 💉 Safe prescription alternatives to the illegal drug supply available to people who use substances.

-🧓 Long-term care and seniors’ assisted living facilities may now allow visitors under strict visiting protocols, beginning with single-person visits in designated visiting rooms.
+🧓 Long-term care and seniors’ assisted living facilities are under visitation restrictions.

 RECREATION & OUTDOORS

 ✅ Travel restrictions in place for Haida Gwaii have been lifted.

 ✅Gyms, fitness centres and dance studios are open.

 ✅ North Shore libraries have re-opened.
 Check online for hours and services before you go.

 ✅ Parks Canada: National parks, historic sites, and campsites are re-opening.
 Check online before you go. ℹ️ Read more: In-province travel restrictions

 ⚠ Global Travel Advisory reinstated.
 Read specific travel advisories here.